langej1/CSC101final/README.md

     print("You have decided to go to the Southern Shores") south_move1 = input("You have not encountered any monsters.
 Would you like to 1.
 Explore, or 2. leave the area \n") if south_move1 == "1.": #exploring south
       castle_choice = input("Congrats!
 You found a castle on the water with a princess!
 Would you like to stay?
-Yes or No?") if castle_choice == "Yes": #stay at caslte print("Congrats.
+Yes or No? \n") if castle_choice == "Yes": #stay at castle print("Congrats.
 You have fulfilled your destiny.")
         exit()
       else: #leave castle